s3664099/island_of_secrets/readme.md

 supposed to work.
 The other aspect is that I should be able to use the same structure to quickly build a similar game.
 However, before I do this I made some further additions.

+29 December 2024 - I have added a class specifically for testing purposes.
+This will contain a method where I can set specific variables before the game starts and after the classes have been instansiated, and a second one that will print details to the console.
+The idea is that I should be able to keep them there without affecting the game.

 ## Program Structure ##

 ### Data ###